ldgabbay/jwplayer/fl5/doc/publishers/options.rst

     Unique identifier of the player in the HTML DOM.
 You only need to set this option if you want to use the :ref:`javascriptapi` and want to target Linux users.

-   The ID is needed by javascript to get a reference to the player.
-On Windows and MAC, the player automatically reads the ID from the *id* and *name* attributes of the player's `HTML embed code <embedding>`.
+   The ID is needed by JavaScript to get a reference to the player.
+On Windows and Mac OS X, the player automatically reads the ID from the *id* and *name* attributes of the player's `HTML embed code <embedding>`.
 On Linux however, this functionality does not work.
 Setting the **id** option in addition to the HTML attributes will fix this problem.

 .. describe:: item ( 0 )